 Some of the duties can also be delegated to others.
 However, the compliance officer remains responsible for the program.

-The compliance officer should have the ability to report compliance related issues to the board of directors, senior management or the owners on a regular basis.
+The compliance officer should have the ability to report compliance-related issues to the board of directors, senior management or the owners on a regular basis.

-2. Compliance policies and procedures
+2. Develop Written Compliance Policies and Procedures

 Reporting entities must have written compliance policies and procedures that are subject to the PCMLTFA and its regulations.
 The policies and procedures must be: